schwa/RenderKit/README.md

 * More type-safety.
 Especially pipeline attributes
 * Async.
 (Good luck)
 * Outputs
   * A unified "renderable" system.
-Can render to any of multiple locations - MTKView, "raw" CAMetalLayer, offscreen textures, VistionKit immersive spaces etc
+Can render to any of multiple locations - MTKView, "raw" CAMetalLayer, offscreen textures, VistionKit immersive spaces etc.
   * ~~Built-in offscreen renderer~~ (Working but API can be fixed)
   * Built-in support for ~~MTKView~~ and CAMetalLayer
   * VisionKit 'CPSceneSessionRoleImmersiveSpaceApplication' output